-The copying of original archival materials from the State Records Office collection is permitted under certain circumstances.
-Clients should be aware that permission to copy original material must be sought from State Records Office Enquiry Desk staff in the first instance, and that State Records Office staff retain the right to refuse permission to copy original materials.
-All copying is subject to the Copyright Act.
-In all instances permission to copy original materials must be sought from State Records Office staff.
+The copying of State Archives is subject to the Australian Copyright Act.
+Therefore the copying of original archival materials from the State Archives Collection is permitted under certain circumstances, mainly relating to study and research.
+Clients should be aware that permission to reproduce copies of State Archives must be sought from State Records Office, and that State Records Office staff retain the right to refuse permission to copy original materials if there are concerns that this copying is beyond what is allowable in the Copyright Act.

 The following methods for copying original materials are available to researchers:

-Records that are available on microfilm or microfiche may either be copied using the self-service reader printers or digital scans from microfilm can be saved to your thumb drive.
+Microform Copies: Records that are available on microfilm, microfiche, or in other microforms may be copied using the digital reader / scanner machines and the image saved to your thumb drive.

-Please note, that for all copying equipment available in the State Records Office, clients may be asked to limit their use of that equipment to no more than fifteen minutes in the event that there is an overflow of clients wanting to use these services.
+Please note, that for all copying equipment available in the Reading Room, clients may be asked to limit their use of that equipment to no more than fifteen minutes in the event that there is an overflow of clients wanting to use these services.

-For more information on copying facilities contact the staff of the State Records Office Search Room Enquiry Desk by telephone on (08) 9427 3600, via email at firstname.lastname@example.org or in person.
+For more information on copying facilities contact the staff on duty in the Reading Room or by email at email@example.com.